 For the broth, I made a paste by blending onions, garlic, ginger, scallions, lemongrass, coriander, curry, and Thai chilis for heat.
 I know lemongrass is one of those ingredients that may seem intimidating to use.
 For convenience, I typically use Gourmet Garden’s lemongrass paste.
 It comes in a squeeze tube that is filled with minced lemongrass, along with some oils so that the lemongrass can release easily.
 One important note for those of you who are vegan: the paste contains whey (from milk).

 If you want to use fresh lemongrass, you’ll need 2 to 3 stalks.
 Slice off the end of the lemongrass, and remove the outer layers, about 3 to 5, depending on the thickness of the stalks.
-You may need to trim the end of the lemongrass a few more times so you can peel off the layers more easily.
+You may need to trim the end of the lemongrass a few more times so you can peel the layers off more easily.
 Slice off the top 1/3 or 1/2 of the lemongrass stalk and discard it (it’s incredibly woody and doesn’t have much flavor.
 Then, slice the rest of the stalk into 2 to 3-inch chunks.
 You can bash the lemongrass to help release flavor.
 Add them directly into the pot when you add the flavor paste.
 Fish out these chunks before serving the broth (lemongrass is dry and woody, so you probably won’t want to eat it).

 WHAT KIND OF NOODLES TO USE

 On any given day, I use whatever dry noodles I have in my pantry.
-On the day that I shot the photos, I happen to have wide rice noodles on hand.
+On the day that I shot the photos, I happened to have wide rice noodles on hand.
 You can use thinner rice noodles, rice noodle vermicelli, mung bean noodles, or even zucchini or butternut squash noodles.
 The broth is the real star of the dish, so feel free to play around with the noodles.

 VARIATIONS ON THE YELLOW CURRY NOODLES